opensds/minimal-mistakes/_posts/2018-12-17-bali-release.md

   - bali
 ---

-Wrapping up right on time, the team competed the Bali development cycle last week.
+Wrapping up right on time, the team completed the Bali development cycle last week.
 This release brings a lot of great new functionality.
 Really an impressive accomplishment by all involved.